Ombudsmen are state certified individuals who resolve the problems of residents of nursing homes and residential care facilities for the elderly.

 The Ombudsman was a life saver and came to my aid at a time when I was desperate and had given up hope.

 Community Care Licensing, California Department of Social Services licenses Residential Care Homes for the Elderly (RCFE) and Assisted Living Communities.
+For a List of Citations by County and Facility Type: click here.

 The National Center on Elder Abuse is a resource for policy makers, social service practitioners, advocates, and families.